pandoc/lua-filters/diagram-generator/README.md

 ## Introduction
 This Lua filter is used to create images with or without captions from code blocks.
-Currently PlantUML, Graphviz, Tikz and Python can be processed.
+Currently PlantUML, Graphviz, Ti*k*Z and Python can be processed.
 This document also serves as a test document, which is why the subsequent test diagrams are integrated in every supported language.